Rinsola Babajide: Liverpool

-Brighton & Hove Albion WFC
+Brighton & Hove Albion

 On 26 July 2021, Brighton & Hove Albion Women Football Club announced the signing of Rinsola on a season-long loan deal from Liverpool Women.

+Real Betis (loan) and UDG Tenerife

+On 3 July 2023, after an 18-month spell with Real Betis, Babajide joined fellow Liga F side UDG Tenerife on a two-year deal.

+AS Roma

+On 14 July 2025, Babajide was announced at Roma on a two year contract.

 International career

+England

 In August 2018, Babajide was part of the England U20s squad that claimed bronze at the 2018 FIFA U-20 Women's World Cup.
-In September 2020 she was included in a training camp for the England women's national football team.
+In September 2020 she was included in a training camp for the England senior team.

+Nigeria

-Due to her family background, Babajide is also eligible to represent Nigeria.
+Due to her Nigerian parents, Babajide was also eligible to represent Nigeria.
+She received her first call up in October 2023 and made her debut on 25 October 2023, starting in a 1–1 draw with Ethiopia during 2024 Olympic qualifying.